The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Expenditure which is covered by a subsidy is not qualifying expenditure.
 However, subsidies made by private entities will be qualifying expenditure where the donor cannot claim capital allowances on the expenditure.
 See ‘Contributions to expenditure’ below.

-Qualifying expenditure includes deemed expenditure on plant or machinery which has been received as a gift.
-The recipient is treated as having incurred expendi
+Qualifying expenditure includes deemed expenditure on plant or machinery which has been received a

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.